aws/aws-cdk/packages/@aws-cdk/aws-ecs/README.md

 });
 ```

-Further, enable logging of the execute session results to a CloudWatch Logs log group or S3 Bucket by setting
+Further, enable logging of the execute session results to a CloudWatch log group or S3 bucket by setting
 the `executeCommandConfiguration` property for your cluster accordingly.
 The default configuration will send the
 logs to the CloudWatch Logs using the `awslogs` log driver that is configured in your task definition.
 Please note,
-when using your own `logConfiguration` the log group and/ or S3 Bucket specified must already be created.
+when using your own `logConfiguration` the log group or S3 Bucket specified must already be created.

-To encrypt data using your own KMS Customer Key (CMK), you must create a CMK and provide the Key ARN in the `kmsKeyId` field
+To encrypt data using your own KMS Customer Key (CMK), you must create a CMK and provide the key ARN in the `kmsKeyId` field
 of the `executeCommandConfiguration`.

 ```ts